Ong Seong-wu: Early life

 Ong Seong-wu was born in Incheon, South Korea.
-He is the youngest of two children, with one elder sister.
+He is the youngest of two children, with one older sister.
 He attended Guwol Middle School, followed by Hanlim Multi Art School, graduating in 2014.
 He graduated from Dong Seoul University as dance and acting major.
 Ong also danced professionally as part of several street and B-boy dance teams during this period.

 Ong was encouraged by his mother to pick up a musical instrument and started playing the drums after his sister began learning the piano.
 While playing the drums at a band contest in 2008, Ong was scouted as a trainee by the now-defunct entertainment company Lion Media.
 However, internal troubles with the company and its eventual closure lead to the delay of his debut, and contractual issues prevented him from signing with other companies for a period of time.
 In August 2016, he signed as an acting trainee with his current company Fantagio at the recommendation of one of his university professors.